VertaAI/modeldb/client/verta/docs/tutorials/querying.rst

 |

-For example, lets say I have several Runs, and I've been logging each multi-layer perceptron's hidden layer size as a hyperparameter with the key "hidden_size".
+For example, lets say I have several runs, and I've been logging each multi-layer perceptron's hidden layer size as a hyperparameter with the key "hidden_size".

-To find all Runs with a hidden size greater than 512, the query would look like this:
+To find all runs with a hidden size greater than 512, the query would look like this:

 .. code-block:: python